TheSpaceDevs/.github/profile/README.md

 - <a href="https://spacenews.com/house-appropriators-approve-funding-increase-for-dod-support-space-programs/" >🔗</a> **[SpaceNews]** House appropriators approve funding increase for DoD, support space programs
 - <a href="https://www.nasaspaceflight.com/2022/06/tensions-spektr-rg/" >🔗</a> **[NASA Spaceflight]** Tensions mount between Russia and Europe over joint Spektr-RG telescope
 - <a href="http://www.nasa.gov/press-release/nasa-partner-agency-leaders-to-talk-to-space-station-astronauts" >🔗</a> **[NASA]** NASA, Partner Agency Leaders to Talk to Space Station Astronauts
-- <a href="https://arstechnica.com/science/2022/06/nasa-says-its-ready-for-a-fourth-attempt-to-fuel-the-massive-sls-rocket/" >🔗</a> **[Arstechnica]** NASA says it’s ready for a fourth attempt to fuel the massive SLS rocket
+- <a href="https://arstechnica.com/science/2022/06/nasa-says-its-ready-for-a-fourth-attempt-to-fuel-the-massive-sls-rocket/" >🔗</a> **[Arstechnica]** NASA says its ready for a fourth attempt to fuel the massive SLS rocket

 ### Launch-related News 🚀